Jagiellonian University

 POLAND

-• June 1999 - MSc in mathematics at the Jagiellonian University, Kraków, Poland, advisor: Professor Marian Mrozek
+• 1999 - MSc in mathematics, Jagiellonian University, Kraków, Poland, advisor: Professor Marian Mrozek

-• June 2003 - PhD in Computer Science at the Jagiellonian University, Kraków, Poland (a diploma with distinction), advisor: Professor Marian Mrozek
+• 2003 - PhD in Computer Science, Jagiellonian University, Kraków, Poland (a diploma with distinction), advisor: Professor Marian Mrozek

 • 1999-2003: assistant, Faculty of Computer Science, WSB-NLU, Nowy Sacz, Poland